 The Investment Advisory Agreement was initially approved by the Board of Directors of Capitala Finance on June 10, 2013 and signed on September 24, 2013.
-The Investment Advisory Agreement was most recently re-approved by the Board, including by a majority of our non-interested directors, at an in-person meeting on August 4, 2016.
+The Investment Advisory Agreement was most recently re-approved by the Board, including by a majority of our non-interested directors, at an in-person meeting on July 26, 2018.
 Unless earlier terminated as described below, the Investment Advisory Agreement will remain in effect from year to year if approved annually by our Board of Directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not parties to such agreement or who are not "interested persons" of any such party, as such term is defined in Section 2(a)(19) of the 1940 Act.
 The Investment Advisory Agreement will automatically terminate in the event of its assignment.
 The Investment Advisory Agreement may also be terminated by either party without penalty upon not less than 60 days' written notice to the other party.
-See "Risk Factors - Risks Relating to Our Business and Structure - Our investment adviser will have the right to resign on 60 days' notice."
+See "Risk Factors - Risks Relating to Our Business and Structure - Capitala Investment Advisors has the right to resign on 60 days' notice and we may not be able to find a suitable replacement within such time, resulting in a disruption in our operations that could adversely affect our financial condition, business and results of operations."